 You should consider who will be joining you when you charter a yacht—if you have children, for example, that will change the dynamic of the group—as well as how much time you plan to spend onboard rather than onshore, which will determine how much space you actually need and use.
 Many people don’t mind living in tight quarters, but others would rather have more space, but extra space will cost more.

-❐ There is no better way to spend time together as a family than on a yacht.
+❐ There is no better way than a Yacht Charter to spend time together as a family than on a yacht

 On a private yacht, how does food and drink work?

-Food is an additional cost for yacht charters.
+Food is an additional cost for a yacht charter.
 It is possible for the crew to stock your favorite foods before your sailing.
 I put fresh seafood at the top of my list when asked what I like to eat.

 It is possible for you to choose how many meals you would like to eat onboard (instead of at restaurants on land).
 In a relatively small galley area, Corsario’s two-person chef team created stunning dishes – zucchini carpaccio with goat cheese and Croatian truffles, shrimp and black rice with squid ink, and lamb leg of Croatia.
 Fresh flowers decorated beautifully presented dishes.